EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 *  COSE_Sign1 is not used.

-* COSE_Encrypt0 is computed as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the cipher suite CIPHER_SUITE_U, K_2, IV_2, and the following parameters.
+* COSE_Encrypt0 is computed as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the cipher suite SUITE_U, K_2, IV_2, and the following parameters.
 The protected header SHALL be empty.
 The unprotected header MAY contain parameters (e.g. 'alg').

    * external_aad = aad_2